SaarthShah/PowerOutagePredection/README.md

 <iframe src="Plots/cleaned_df.html" width=800 height=320 frameBorder=0></iframe>

 ## **Baseline Model**

-**Distribution of Power Outage Durations**

-<iframe src="Plots/univplot1.html" width=800 height=600 frameBorder=0></iframe>
-<iframe src="Plots/univplot2.html" width=800 height=600 frameBorder=0></iframe>

-These two plots help us understand the distribution of the how long these power outages last.
-In plot 1, we broke down the duration in minutes into 10 different bins.
-Plot 2, does something similar where the duration is in number of days.
-Looking at these two plots we can infer that most of the power outages that occured lasted less than 1 day and most of them resolving before 5 days.
-However there are some outlier cases where these outages lasted upto 30 days.

-**Distribution of Power Outages per Year**

-<iframe src="Plots/uniplot3.html" width=800 height=600 frameBorder=0></iframe>

-While the dataset tells us that the power outages are between 2010 and 2016, it is still important to know the distribution of these outages per year to get a better idea of our dataset before any analysis.
-Looking at the chart above we can see that in our dataset, the mass of the power outages (68%) we have collected information about happened between 2008 and 2015, with the maximum number of outages (269) recorded in 2011.

-**Note**: We do not know if our dataset contains **all** the outages that happened between 2000 and 2016, so our statement is only helpful for us to understand our sample and not the entire population.

-### **Bivariate Analysis**

 Initially, to build our classifier, we will train the model on the following features:
 <ul>